 This memorial of Captain Arthur Phillip was initially unveiled in 1953 in front of the former Maritime Services building in The Rocks.
-It was relocated to its current location the site of the First Government House, in 2014 to commemorate the bicentenary of the Arthur Phillip death.
+It was relocated to its current location, the site of the First Government House, in 2014 to commemorate the bicentenary of Arthur Phillip’s death.

 Admiral Arthur Phillip (1738 – 1814) was a Royal Navy officer and the first Governor of New South Wales who founded the first British penal colony that became the city of Sydney.
 After a long career in the Royal Navy, Phillip sailed with the First Fleet as Governor-designate of the British penal colony of New South Wales.
 In January 1788, he selected its location to be Port Jackson in Sydney Harbour.

-The arrival of the Second and Third Fleets placed more pressures on the scarce resources, but by the time Phillip sailed home in 1792, the colony was established with land-grants and systematic farming and water-supply.
+The arrival of the Second and Third Fleets placed more pressure on scarce resources, but by the time Phillip sailed home in 1792, the colony was established with land-grants and systematic farming and water supply.

 In late 1792 Phillip relinquished his governorship and sailed for England.
 The European population of New South Wales at his departure was 4,221, of whom 3,099 were convicts.
 The early years of the colony had been a struggle of survival, but the worst was over.
 Phillip arrived in London in 1793.
 He tendered his formal resignation and retired in 1805, but continued to correspond with his friends in New South Wales and to promote the colony’s interests.

 Australia Day is the official national day of Australia.
 Celebrated annually on 26 January, it marks the anniversary of the 1788 arrival of the First Fleet of British ships at Port Jackson, Sydney, and the raising of the Flag of Great Britain at Sydney Cove by Governor Arthur Phillip.